 Disability Services Innovations Grant Recipients 2017 The Arc Minnesota \$350,000 Funded statewide employment training and capacity building initiative, "A Working Life Alliance."
 2017 Centers for Independent Living \$149,962 Supported civic engagement training and a mentoring program to help 120 people with disabilities practice self-advocacy.

 2017 Altair Accountable Care Organization \$150,000 Assisted 50 individuals in developing a Life Plan through Altair Accountable Care Organization, whose goal is to increase the number of people with disabilities working in competitive jobs, living in integrated settings, and having valued roles in their community.
 2017 Community Involvement Programs in Minneapolis \$129,576 Funded training and technical assistance for 36 people with disabilities to direct their own support and services, in order to gain competitive employment.
-2017 Kaposia \$174,000 Helped support Little Canada-based Kaposia
+2017 Kaposia \$174,000 Helped support Little Canada-based Kaposia secure competitive employment for people with disabilities.
+The funding assisted partnership with two Twin Cities school districts to establish competitive employment for students with disabilities upon leaving high school.
+2017 Lifetrack Resources \$185,900 Supported the Saint Paul-based organization in its goal to secure competitive employment for refugees and immigrants with disabilities and mental illnesses.
+2017 Midwest Special Services (MSS) \$131,170 Funded the organization's St. Paul facility conversion to a community center for employment and

-1 ı
+1 1

-secure competitive

-employment for

-people with

-disabilities.
-The

-funding assisted

-partnership with two

-Twin Cities school

-districts to establish

-competitive

-employment for

-students with

-disabilities upon

-leaving high school.

-Supported the Saint

-Paul-based

-organization in its

-Lifetrack goal to secure

-2017 Lifetrack \$185,900 competitive

-Resources employment for

-refugees and

-immigrants with

-disabilities and

-mental illnesses.

-Funded the

-Midwest \$131,170 organization's St. Paul

-Special Services facility conversion to

-2017 a community center

-2017 (MSS) φ101,170 for employment and

-(11100) art training, and other
+art training, and other

 resources for people

 with disabilities.

 Supported the "Work

 is for Everyone"

 program in St. Paul

-and Minneapolis.
+2047 DICE ¢450.000 and Minneapolis.
 The

 2017 RISE \$150,000 program placed 32

-, , people with

-disabilities in
+people with disabilities in

 competitive

 employment.

 Assisted six agencies

 with planning services

 and trainings focused

 on person-centered

 STAR practices.
 The

-2017 \$139,731 organization also used
+2017 Services \$139,731 organization also used

-Services funding to provide
+36. 1.663 funding to provide

 training for

 organizations on

-j community inclusion.
+community inclusion.

-2017 Touchstone Mental Health \$219,373 Supported the organization's mission to assist people with disabilities in maintaining housing while experiencing a mental health crisis or psychiatric hospitalization.
-2018 Guild Employment Services \$283,470 Enables the organization's mission to assist youth with disabilities' transition into employment, and adults with disabilities' transition into competitive jobs.
-2018 Interact Center \$391,433 Assists the organization in helping artists with disabilities market original artwork online, and in both Minnesota and national galleries.
-The "Proclaiming Our Place" program helps artists earn income through the sale of their artwork.
+\$219,373 Supported the

+organization's mission

+Touchstone Mental Health to assist people with

+2017 disabilities in

+maintaining housing

+while experiencing a

+mental health crisis or

+psychiatric

+hospitalization.

+\$283,470 Enables the

+organization's mission

+Guild to assist youth with

+2018 Employment disabilities' transition

+Services into employment, and

+adults with

+disabilities' transition

+into competitive jobs.

+Assists the

+organization in

+helping artists with disabilities market

+original artwork

+2018 Interact \$391,433 online, and in both

+Center γυσ τ,4 υυ Minnesota and

+national galleries.
+The

+"Proclaiming Our

+Place" program helps

+artists earn income

+artists carri income

+through the sale of their artwork.
 2018 Institutes for Community Inclusion \$560,000 Supports people with disabilities achieve competitive employment through partnerships with the University of Minnesota and the University of Massachusetts Boston.
 2018 Opportunity Partners \$293,035 Supports this agency's ability to provide mentors to people with disabilities interning at Twin Cities businesses.
 2018 RISE \$294,000 Supports the organization's "Let's Get to Work" program and places young adults in paying jobs with people who do not have disabilities.
 2018 Rochester Public Schools \$264,927 Supports the school system's "Launching Emerging Adults" program, which provides resources to young people whose needs are not met through traditional programs.
 2018 Touchstone Mental Health \$235,040 Allows the Minneapolis-based organization to help people find housing of their choice and gain employment.
 The grant funding supports the cost of housing deposits, moving fees, and apartment set-up.

-F.5 Made Historic

-Investments in Strategies

-to Close Economic

-Disparities Between
+F.5 Made Historic Investments in Strategies to Close Economic Governor Dayton directed his administration to tackle racial and economic disparities between white Minnesotans and Minnesotans of color.
+Under his leadership, the unemployment rate for African Americans and Hispanic/Latino Minnesotans dropped 72 percent and 64percent respectively.

-White Minnesotans and

-Minnesotans of Color
+Disparities Between White Minnesotans and Minnesotans of Color